Chronic Disorders are life changing

 When and how did you discover Giada’s disease?

 Giada had recently turned 7 years old.
 Giada got up 5-6 times an hour to go to the bathroom one night.
 Initially, I thought it was an episode of cystitis.
-For our care and that of the GP, we did a glycemic diabetes test on the urine sample a couple of days later.
-We were immediately invited to the San Carlo Hospital to conduct a more in-depth diabetes profile.
-Once type 1 diabetes was diagnosed, within a few hours, we were transferred to the San Raffaele Hospital, where Giada was admitted.
+For our care and that of the GP, we did a glycemic test on the urine sample a couple of days later.
+We were immediately invited to the San Carlo Hospital to conduct a more in-depth profile.
+Once type 1 was diagnosed, within a few hours, we were transferred to the San Raffaele Hospital, where Giada was admitted.

 During her hospital stay, we were always at her side, taking turns and giving the first lessons on correct blood sugar control.”
 From that day, the lives of Giada and your parents have changed… “Both habits and routines have changed a lot.
 We have entered into a perspective of nutrition that was unknown until then.
 Still, in this, we were closely followed by the doctors of San Raffaele and the SOStegno 70 Association, who organized recreational meetings to spend time together and courses to understand how the system works.
 The body during digestion.
-We still remember the words spoken by a doctor when we learned the diagnosis: we need to roll up our sleeves and face diabetes.
+We still remember the words spoken by a doctor when we learned the diagnosis: we need to roll up our sleeves and face the condition.

 Giada is so strong, determined, cheerful and friendly that she amazes us daily.”